majidypd/alopeyk-task/README.md

 the first request must be a auth request so send a post request to this address:
 YourHOST/public/api/authenticate
 with this parameters:
-email:
+email:admin@test
-password:
+password: secret
-if you send correct info you will receive a jwt-token . at the very first request you must request with "admin" email and password so the first token is for a admin. you can see admin email and password in database\seeds. so now you can add a new seller . send a request to http://localhost/aloPayk/public/api/user/store/2 the 2 at the end of parameters is role of this user
+if you send correct info you will receive a jwt-token . at the very first request you must request with "admin" email and password so the first token is for a admin. you can see admin email and password in database\seeds. so now you can add a new seller . send a request to http://localhost/aloPayk/public/api/user/store/2 the "2" at the end of url is role of this user wich in this case is a seller or store . you can add a customer with number 3 . the parameter you need  is :
+ - token (which gain from previous step)
+ - name  (name of seller or customer)
+ - email
+ - password
+ - lat (please fill with correct Latitude if tou want to test in next step)
+ - lng
+ - address
+ if wvwery thing goes fine